-The Windsor Essex County Local Immigration Partnership (WE LIP) engages stakeholders through information sharing, events and a locally-driven strategic planning process to help make Windsor-Essex a more welcoming and inclusive community.
+The Windsor Essex Local Immigration Partnership (WE LIP) engages community partners through information sharing, events and a locally-driven strategic planning process to help make Windsor-Essex a more welcoming and inclusive community.
 The partnership strives to assist non-settlement service providers and the community in developing a greater understanding of newcomer needs and services.

-Our goal is to create a community where newcomers and citizens can achieve a higher quality of life and reach their full potential.
+Our goal is to create a community where newcomers, Temporary Foreign Workers, International Students and citizens can achieve a higher quality of life and reach their full potential.
 We strive to accomplish this by fostering community, which contributes to our mutual goal ~ that every new member of our community feels like they truly belong and can successfully contribute to the social and economic fabric of Windsor-Essex.

 To provide better outcomes, our key objectives include:

-- Partnering with service sectors such as health care, education, housing, children’s services and police to discuss the unique needs of immigrants within those sectors and how we, as a community, can work together to ensure that immigrants have complete access to these services;
+- Partnering with service sectors such as health care, education, housing, children’s services, developmental disability services, and police to discuss the unique needs of immigrants within those sectors and how we, as a community, can work together to ensure that immigrants have complete access to these services;

 - Raising the profile of immigrants by celebrating local success stories;